caderek/benny/README.md

     Math.max(1, 2, 3, 4, 5)
   }),

-  // This will run when each case is benchmarked.
+  // This will run after each benchmark in the suite.
-  // You can pass a function that takes an Event with the current results.
+  // You can pass a function that takes an object with the current results.
-  // By default, it pretty-prints case summary cycle(),
+  // By default, it pretty-prints case results cycle(),

-  // This will run when all cases are benchmarked.
+  // This will run after all benchmarks in the suite.
-  // You can pass a function that takes an Event with all results.
+  // You can pass a function that takes an object with all results.
-  // By default, it prints a simple summary. complete(),
+  // By default, it pretty-prints a simple summary. complete(),

-  // This will save essential results to a file.
+  // This will save the results to a file.
   // You can pass an options object.
   // By default saves to benchmark/results/<ISO-DATE-TIME>.json
   save({
     // String or function that produces a string,
-    // if function, then results Event will be passed as argument:
+    // if function, then results object will be passed as argument:
     file: 'myFileNameWithoutExtension'
     // Destination folder (can be nested), will be created if not exists:
     folder: 'myFolder',